Point vortices on the sphere: stability of relative equilibria: A ring of identical vortices:

 where the blocks are given up to a strictly positive scalar factor.
 The eigenvalues of $L_\NN$ are therefore

-(up to a positive factor) and so the relative equilibrium is linearly unstable if $\lambda^{(\ell)}_\tet>0$ for some $\ell$, that is if
+(up to a positive factor) and so the relative equilibrium is linearly unstable if $\lambda^{(\ell)}_\theta<0$ for some $\ell$, that is if

-In particular this inequality is satisfied if $\tet_0=\pi/2$ and $n>3$.
+In particular this inequality is satisfied if $\theta_0=\pi/2$ and $n>3$.

-When the ring is equatorial, one has $\tet_0=\pi/2$ and $\mu=0$.
+When the ring is equatorial, one has $\theta_0=\pi/2$ and $\mu=0$.
 In particular $\lambda_1=0$.
-This is because the symplectic slice is smaller ($G_{\mu=0}=\SO(3)$): it follows from Proposition \ref{tangentspace} that we have to remove the vectors $e_1$, $e_2$ from the basis for $\mu\neq 0$ (that is to remove $\lambda_1$ from the previous eigenvalue study).
-It follows that the $\CC_{nv}$ equatorial relative equilibria are linearly unstable for $n>3$, and Lyapunov stable (modulo $\SO(3)$) for $n=3$. \end{proof}
+This is because the symplectic slice is smaller ($G_\mu=\SO(3)$ for $\mu=0$): it follows from Proposition \ref{prop:tangentspace} that we have to remove the vectors $e_1$, $e_2$ from the basis for $\mu\neq 0$ (that is to remove $\lambda_1$ from the previous eigenvalue study).
+However, this does not change the instability results, as the instability is primarily due to the $\ell=[n/2]$ mode.
+It follows that the $\CC_{nv}$ equatorial relative equilibria are linearly unstable for $n>3$, and Lyapounov stable (modulo $\SO(3)$) for $n=3$. \end{proof}